Niklas Åkerblad: Early life

-Åkerblad grew up in Gothenburg, Sweden, the largest port city in the Nordic countries.
+Åkerblad grew up in Gothenburg, the largest port city in the Nordic countries.
 As a child, Åkerblad spent the majority of his time indoors drawing, and being influenced by comic book art and video game covers.
 He found relative happiness leading a simple life and being free to be creative.
 He took an early interest in art, often drawing pictures of monsters, comic heroes, and masks.
 In his youth, Åkerblad would discover the work of Stan Sakai, Moebius, and Edward Hopper, which he studied and took great inspiration from.
 It would be later while working as a concept artist for a game studio, that he would make the decision to take on independent art in earnest.
 By this time, he primarily painted in either watercolor with ink outlines or strict oil on canvas.
 He experimented with contradiction and boldness, often working from vivid color palettes.
 This style largely remained a consistent theme in his future paintings along with a consistency for blending horror and beauty.
 Recurring themes in Åkerblad's paintings are love and social oppression.
 His work often features skulls, masks, and various elements of Danse Macabre.
 When asked where his inspiration and drive originated, Åkerblad replied, "Everyday life can be so mundane.
 Art is an adventure.
 So I want to explore as much as possible before I die.
 It is just a very strong calling."